St. Petersburg Premises Liability Lawyer

 Every case is unique, but the central issue is whether the property owner knew or should have known about the dangerous condition and failed to fix it or warn visitors.

-Florida Premises Liability Laws
+Florida Premises Liability Laws After HB 837

 Compensation from a Premises Liability Claim

-- Medical expenses – hospital bills, surgeries, physical therapy, medications, and ongoing treatment
+- Medical expenses: Hospital bills, surgeries, physical therapy, medications, and ongoing treatment

-- Pain and suffering – physical pain, emotional distress, and diminished quality of life
+- Pain and suffering: Physical pain, emotional distress, and diminished quality of life

-- Disability or disfigurement – permanent injuries that affect your daily living
+- Disability or disfigurement: Permanent injuries that affect your daily living

 We'll Fight to Recover Compensation for All of Your Injuries